 The Pothole Gardener project is all about creating unexpected moments of happiness.
 My little gardens are a respite from the greyness of London.
-People read all sorts of things into my gardens when they try and rationalise them – something I’m fascinated with, and I’ve made various films about.
+People read all sorts of things into my gardens when they try and rationalise them – something I’m fascinated with, and I’ve made various films about that.

 I don’t generally garden on the road, only on the footpaths (I’m not completely mad) and apart from keeping safe, the only rule of pothole gardening is I don’t ever use figures in my gardens.
-I use a lot of miniatures as part of the project, and as a big part of my work is inspiring peoples imaginations, I find leaving empty chairs, tables, swings helps provoke the audience.
+I use a lot of miniatures as part of the project, and as a big part of my work is inspiring peoples imaginations and I find leaving scenes helps provoke the audience.

 People from all around the world have created pothole gardens, and I post them on the blog.
 I’ve now had so many submissions, I’ve started a dedicated page with some of my favourite submitted gardens.

 If you want to get in touch, drop me a mail: email@example.com